JetBrains/kotlin-web-site/pages/docs/tutorials/native/mpp-ios-android.md

 ```
 </div>

-Remember, the idea to use common code to generate the text.
-For that, we need to
+We need to
-assign the Id to the `TextView` control of our activity to access it from the code.
+assign the `id` to the `TextView` control of our activity to access it from the code.
 Let's patch the
 `app/src/main/res/layout/activity_main.xml` file
 (the name may be different if we changed it in the new project wizard)